 The Eight Keywords

 This is worth studying.
 What will a consumer type into Amazon to discover your book?
-Putting yourself in the mind of the consumer is an ever-changing art form.
+When it comes to Amazon Kindle, putting yourself in the mind of the consumer is an ever-changing art form.

 Keep your phrase and spaces at 25 characters wide or less for the system to read it correctly.